tenkeyless/dart_docs/src/content/effective-dart/usage.md

 Note that this guideline applies to combining *multiple* literals and values.
 It's fine to use `.toString()` when converting only a single object to a string.

-### AVOID using curly braces in interpolation when not needed
+### AVOID using curly braces in interpolation when not needed {:#avoid-using-curly-braces-in-interpolation-when-not-needed}

 {% render 'linter-rule-mention.md', rules:'unnecessary_brace_in_string_interps' %}